-Following the decision to shut down schools, the Biology Teaching group at the Weizmann Institute of Science has been working towards opening a unique course intended for high school biology teachers and their students, in the PeTeL environment (PeTeL – Personalized Teaching and Learning Center) called Learning Biology During Covid-19.
+Following the decision to shut down schools on March 2020, the Biology education group at the Weizmann Institute of Science has been working towards opening a unique course intended for high school biology teachers and their students, in the PeTeL (for Personalized Teaching and Learning) environment entitled Learning Biology During Covid-19.

-The course includes various interactive activities on core subjects, dry labs and research activities (examples of activities: an interactive lab on the influence of light pollution on sea turtles, an activity on the importance of urinalysis, the evolution of the lactase enzyme, research activity using the bird database and the development of antibiotic resistance in bacteria).
+The course includes various interactive activities on core topics, dry labs and research activities, such as: an interactive lab on the influence of light pollution on sea turtles, an activity on the importance of urinalysis, the evolution of the lactase enzyme, research activity using a bird database and the development of antibiotic resistance in bacteria.

-The opening of the course drew a lot of interest, and 80 biology teachers registered to join the environment.
-Currently, the teachers are entering their students into the study groups and we are providing them with intensive synchronous support (in ZOOM sessions) as well as asynchronous support through designated forums.
+The opening of the course drew a lot of interest among the high school biology teachers, and 80 teachers registered to join the PeTeL environment.
+Currently, the teachers are registering their students into the study groups and we are providing intensive synchronous support (in ZOOM sessions) as well as asynchronous support through designated forums.

 In the next activity we will explore a unique database of birds, from the Steinhardt Natural History Museum in Tel Aviv, Israel.
 The database includes authentic data from 1900 (!)
 To the present.
 The unit begins with researching the relation between bird weight and wing length, and addressing parameters such as unity, diversity and variance.
 The unit concludes with the students’ conducting independent research.